All Episodes

 They don't want to buy them at a higher rate.

-Buying up resources, they're buying up resources all over the world from uh the Alberta oil sands to nickel mining in Australia to the Bauxite reserves of Jamaica.
+They're buying up resources all over the world, from the Alberta oil sands to nickel mining in Australia to the bauxite reserves of Jamaica.

 It was a great deal.